Last update: Oct 4, 2022

 The winter is the best time to visit; this is the busy high season for tourism.
 The weather is warm but not stifling, and some cool nights are possible but most of the time you will probably use air conditioning.
 In November there is little rain but beautiful cloudy skies and fresh sparkling greenery everywhere.
 December and January are slightly cooler.
 Sometimes a cold spell might occur in January when one needs a light jacket and sweater.

 The hot season - March until May

-From sometimes in March onwards it will slowly but surely get quite hot.
-The daytime temperatures can be around 35 degree Celsius but sometimes soar up to about 40 degrees; which means sweaty nights which are unbearable without air-conditioning and days when you have to avoid the sun in the afternoon and drink lots of water.
+From sometime in March, it will slowly but surely get quite hot; the daytime temperature can be around 35 degree Celsius, but also soar up to about 40 degrees.
+This is the time of sweaty nights, which are unbearable without air-conditioning, and days when you have to avoid the sun in the afternoon and drink lots of water.
 The few Mango rains will not bring much relief.

 The Monsoon - May until October

-The north-south alignment of the Burmese mountain ranges and valleys creates zones of heavy and little rainfall during the southwest monsoon.
-The rain shadow effect from the Arakan Yomas (Arakan mountain range) at the western seashore is the cause of a much drier region in the center of Myanmar.
+The north-south alignment of the Burmese mountain ranges creates zones of heavy and little rainfall during the southwest monsoon.
+The rain shadow effect from the Arakan Yoma (Arakan mountain range) at the western seashore is the cause of a much drier region in the center of Myanmar.
 This area is called the Dry Zone.